pwlgrzs/Mikrotik-Blacklist/README.md

 # Read this document entirely before implementing!

-As of April 2023 blocklist has almost 5MB, installing this on a device with low disk space, such as HeX PoE, may (and almost certainly will) cause issues such as inability to save other settings if disk is full.
+Installing this on a device with low disk space may (and almost certainly will) cause issues such as inability to save other settings if disk is full.
-If you have a device with 16MB disk space I suggest you use a light version of the list, it's also being updated but without heavy sources.
 I am currently on testing this on devices with 256MB or larger disks.

 ## How to run this on MT
 Run following to your MT device with not less that 7d schedule (sources are not updated more frequently anyway):